1. Sustainability TOP

 Maintenance Leases Utilizing Remanufactured Units

-2. *2Calculated based on a heavy-duty GIGA truck that has traveled 1 million kilometers over five years.
+2. *2Calculated based on a heavy-duty GIGA truck that has traveled approximately 1 million kilometers over five years.

 Promotion of Rebuilt Products